 1. Hospital Episode Statistics (HES)

-In Suffolk County Council the national Hospital Episode Statistics database is accessed via the NHS Digital Hospital Episode Statistics Data Interrogation System (HDIS).
-Aggregation of HES data is usually performed in HDIS and, although some small numbers of hospital episodes may be downloaded, individual-level pseudonymised HES data are not downloaded and stored on Suffolk County Council computers.
-Downloaded data from HES are stored in the secure area of the network.
-Small numbers of episodes (under 6) are suppressed in outputs from analysis.
+Suffolk County Council access Hospital Episode Statistics via the NHS Digital Data Access Environment (DAE).
+Aggregation of HES data is performed in the DAE and only aggregated HES data are downloaded and stored on Suffolk County Council computers.
+Downloaded data from HES are stored in the secure area of the network and small numbers of episodes are suppressed in all published outputs.

 2. Primary Care Mortality Database (PCMD)